MayaKroft/WINC/superpy/instructions.md

 &nbsp;

 ## Importing data

 ---

-It is important to know that of the program utilizes *csv* file type files to store the information, you are, however, not limited to this file type when importing information.
+It is important to know that the program utilizes *csv* files to store the information, you are, however, not limited to this file type when importing information.

 > The commands implemented to support the import of your own data:
 > - -csv, --csv-name